thomastrg/SeoulBikeDemand_DataAnalysis/README.md

 <br>

 ## Conclusion :
 This study shows that the rents of bikes are influenced by a lot of features.
-In this study, we understood that many koreans usually and mainly rent bikes during the week days, so we supposed that it is to go to school or work.
-Furthermore, weather conditions are also very important because there are more rents during spring and summer, as we expected more people are set to rent bikes when the weather is favorable.
+In this study, we understood that many koreans usually and mainly rent bikes during the week days, so we supposed that the main use is to go to school or work.
+There are also many conditions which contribute to the variation of number of rents like the the day of the week, the moment of the day and weather conditions.
+Weather conditions are also very important because there are more rents during spring and summer.
+And as we expected more people are set to rent bikes when the weather is favorable.